finol-digital/FinolDigital.Cgs.Json/README.md

-# Card Game Simulator - Custom Card Game
+# Card Game Simulator - Card Game Specification

 ## The Specification
-A custom card game in CGS follows the `FinolDigital.Cgs.CardGameDef` specification.
+[Card Game Simulator](https://www.cardgamesimulator.com) (CGS) follows this `FinolDigital.Cgs.Json` specification.
 This specification primarily includes information on sets of cards and a definition of what properties those cards have.
 Ancillary information can include decks and boards to use with the game.
 See below for the full specification.

 ## CGS games directory
-Custom games are created with a new folder within the persistent games data directory.
+Games are created with a new folder within the persistent games data directory.
 The location of this persistent data directory varies depending on platform.
 Some examples include:
 - Android: /Data/Data/com.finoldigital.cardgamesim/files/games/